 Combined Maritime Forces is composed of thirty one nations and has three principle task forces:

 The Australian Defence Organisation also provides a small staff that is permanently embedded within the Combined Maritime Forces Headquarters.
 This team, which presently comprises eight Royal Australian Navy personnel and one DSTG scientist, also undertakes the role of the Maritime Operations Support Group.
-The Royal Australian Navy also provides an International Liaison Officer for the UK Maritime Trade Operations Office and continues to deploy a major fleet unit (MFU) on a four-month rotation within the Middle East Region.
+The Royal Australian Navy also provides an International Liaison Officer for the UK Maritime Trade Operations Office and continues to deploy a major fleet unit (MFU) on rotation within the Middle East Region.